-Pinker (2012), up to 30% of cases of turner syndrome are diagnosed prenatally which is showed a normal karyotype at delivery that is done by cytogenetic registry.
-This study is complicated by the fact that mosaicism is common finding in chorionic villus sampling or amniocentesis.
+Pinker (2012This study is complicated by the fact that mosaicism is frequent in chorionic villus sampling or amniocentesis.
 In this review paper, improvement in the diagnosis of growth failure, cardiac disease and ovarian failure for the care of women with turner syndrome.